confidential-nt/localstorage-query/docs/README_EN.md

 ### Parameters

-- `key`: The key to use in local storage.
+- `key`: The key to use in localStorage.
-- `initialValue` (optional): The initial value to set for the given key if it does not already exist in local storage.
+- `initialValue` (optional): The initial value to set for the given key if it does not already exist in localStorage.
 If the key exists, the initial value will be ignored.

 ### Return Value